Lecture hall graphs and the Askey scheme: Introduction

 For certain polynomials in the $q$-Askey scheme, we can give different models: some will be just on the lecture hall graph of finite height; others will be on the graph of infinite height.
 For the polynomials in the \( q \)-Askey scheme, the models with finite height have the benefit that we can take the limit $q\rightarrow 1$ and those with infinite rows give a combinatorial model for the formal power series expansion of the mixed moments and the coefficients.

 Here are some advantages of our lecture hall graph models.
 The first advantage of this method is that it gives a combinatorial model for the mixed moments and the coefficients with \emph{the same graph model}, where southeast paths are used for mixed moments and northeast paths without consecutive east steps are used for coefficients.
-As a consequence it immediately gives a combinatorial proof of the duality of the mixed moments and coefficients:
+Note that Viennot's combinatorial models do not have this uniform property because Motzkin paths and Favard paths have different underlying graphs.

 The second advantage is that it has a nice relationship with the \( q \)-Askey scheme.
 We start with the Stieltjes--Wigert polynomials and we establish simple lemmas that let us go up in the scheme.
 The only family that needs to be treated as a special case is that of the continuous \( q \)-Hermite polynomials.